-Frankly the most significant post World War 2 loss of lives on Australian shores due to a single individual was accomplished by a blue eyed, blonde, Caucasian (non-Muslim) man at Port Arthur named Martin Bryant in 1996.
-Before that there was the Queen Street Post Office massacre by the Catholic Caucasian Frank Vitkovic who killed nine people (from which the term “going postal” entered the Australian vernacular).
+Frankly, the most significant post World War 2 loss of lives on Australian shores due to a single individual was accomplished by a blue eyed, blonde, Caucasian (non-Muslim) man at Port Arthur named Martin Bryant in 1996.
+Before that, there was the Queen Street Post Office massacre by the Catholic Caucasian Frank Vitkovic who killed nine people (from which the term “going postal” entered the Australian vernacular).
 In the same year, 1987, the right-wing Caucasian non-Muslim Australian Army officer, Julian Knight killed seven people.
-In fact the more you examine the history of massacres in Australia (and in particular the ones prior to the World Wars), the more you realise the real profile of mass killers is very similar to the American experience.
-The lessons are, restore mental health programs and beware of white, catholic, right-wing, non-Muslim Caucasians!
+In fact the more you examine the history of massacres in Australia (and in particular the ones before the World Wars), the more you realise the real profile of mass killers is very similar to the American experience.
+The lessons are, restore mental health programs and beware of white, Catholic, right-wing, non-Muslim Caucasians!

-Yet we are content to ignore the fact that the vast majority of Muslims worldwide are peaceful law abiding citizens, who are more often the victims of radicalised elements within their own society.
+We are content to ignore the fact that the vast majority of Muslims worldwide are peaceful law abiding citizens, who are more often the victims of radicalised elements within their society.
 They have a greater risk of death by terrorism than any non-Muslim Australian.

 That doesn’t include deaths instituted by the Western government’s ‘war on terror’ which estimates have put at 4 million people.

 Yet death by Muslim terrorist rates as a fear that preoccupies our social media chatter, our racial vilification, our TV talk show conversations.
 Our irrational fear of barely 2% of our population who are Muslim (a third of which are Australian born) is odd in the face of so many other more fatal causes.

 Between 2003-12 the ABS recorded a few causes for deaths many of which were outlined in Crikey’s article.
 Still, we will spend billions on anti-terrorism.